anna2023471/nosql-challenge/README.md

 establishments.csv

-The code to set non-numeric values in RatingValue field in NoSQL_setup_starter.ipynb was simplified with help from Ian from AskBCS
+The code to set non-numeric values to Null in RatingValue field in NoSQL_setup_starter.ipynb was simplified with help from Ian from AskBCS